tjthejuggler/JuggleHub/README.md

 - **Console mode** for headless operation
 - **Performance monitoring** and statistics
 - **Extensible architecture** for custom analysis

+### Heuristic Intelligence Layer
+- **Robust Hand Tracking**: Enforces a two-hand limit and maintains persistent left/right identity.
+- **Ball-in-Hand Occlusion Model**: Intelligently infers when a ball is held, linking its state to the corresponding hand to prevent track loss.

 ### API Features
 - **Type-safe communication** via Protocol Buffers